ifoxfoot/fqacalc/README.md

 <!-- badges: end -->

-This package provides functions for calculating floristic quality metrics based on the 48 regional FQA databases that have been approved for use by the US Army Core of Engineers.
+This package provides functions for calculating floristic quality metrics based on 51 regional FQA databases that have been approved for use by the US Army Core of Engineers.

 ## Installation